gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base16/README.md

 stream.Flush();
 ```

-The same approach is valid for the decoding operation:
+The same approach is valid for the decoding operation which is reverse of the encoding one:

 ``` c#
 var encoding = Base16.Instance;